Sharmaxz/la-estampa-api-docs/source/endpoints-dev.rst

 POST
 ====

-You need to do post request with the category name in the body to create a new category.
+You need to do post request with the category name in the body to create a new.

 .. code-block:: bash